Financial transaction tax: France

 On 1 August 2012, France introduced a financial transaction tax in French tax regulation pursuant to Article 5 of the French Amended Finance Bill of 14 March 2012.
 Two other taxes applicable to financial transactions were also introduced, including a tax on high-frequency trading, (Article 235 ter ZD bis of the FTC); and a tax on naked sovereign credit default swaps (Article 235 ter ZD ter of the FTC).
 The FTT levies a 0.2% tax on stock purchases of French publicly traded companies with a market value over €1 billion.
 The scheme does not include debt securities, except convertible and exchangeable bonds, which are included but benefit from a dedicated exemption to the FTT.
 According to French president Francois Hollande the tax will generate €170 million in additional revenue for 2012 and another €500 million in 2013.
 France is the first European country to impose a transaction tax on share purchases.
 From 2 January 2017 settlement date the rate increased to 0.3%.
+As of 1 April 2025 the rate increased to 0.4%.